 Tmall Global addresses increasing demand of consumers in China for international products and brands.
-Tmall Global serves as the premier platform through which overseas brands and retailers reach consumers in China, build brand awareness and gain valuable consumer insights to form their overall China strategies, without the need for physical operations in China.
-We believe Tmall Global is a leading import e-commerce platform in China.
+Tmall Global serves as the premier platform through which overseas brands and retailers reach consumers in China, build brand awareness and gain valuable consumer insights in forming their overall China strategies, without the need for physical operations in China.
+We believe Tmall Global was a leading import e-commerce platform in China in terms of GMV in the twelve months ended March 31, 2022.